Early Years Foundation Stage

-To plan and support a success and smooth transition into KS1.
+To plan and support a successful and smooth transition into KS1.

 The curriculum - what we want children to learn.

 Our Curriculum for Reception is ambitious and planned to provide high quality teaching and learning for ALL.
 Stories and language development are at the heart of everything we do in Apple Tree Class.
-Careful sequencing helps the children to build on their learning over time.
-We use children's interests to motivate them and plans are flexible as young children do not develop in a fixed way.
-Their development is like a spider’s web with many strands, not a straight line.
-Depth in early learning is much more important than covering lots of things in a superficial way.
+Careful sequencing helps the children to build on their learning over time and reactivate prior learning.
+We use children's interests to motivate them and staff plan

 - We strive to ensure that our children’s progress across the EYFS curriculum is good from their varied starting points.
 We also strive for ALL children to reach the Early Learning Goals at the end of Reception and to be near National expectations.